Datasheet: AC voltage accuracy varies by frequency

 # When the datasheet specifies accuracy in DIFFERENT units than the signal range,

-# add `units:` to AccuracySpec.
+# add `unit:` to AccuracySpec.
 This applies to ANY measurement where accuracy

 # is expressed in a different unit system than the signal itself.